satmonkey/MeteorDL/README.md

 **Mask file**

 to avoid false detections on camera installation with lower elevation in urban areas, the mask file has to be provided.
-The expected file name is mask-<station-name>.bmp
+The expected file name is 'mask-<station-name>.bmp'

 **Multi-camera detection**